-Here’s why many Utah Dems registered as Republicans to vote in Tuesday’s primary
+Here’s why many Utah Dems registered as Republicans to vote in Tuesday’s primary.

 If Jon Huntsman Jr. wins the GOP primary on Tuesday to return to his old job as Utah governor, he may have a gay, Greek, ex-Mormon Democrat to thank for it.

-Jim Dabakis served three years as the Utah Democratic Party chairman.
-He was the sole openly gay member of the Utah legislature until the end of 2018, when he retired from his state senate seat after six years and ran unsuccessfully to be mayor of Salt Lake.
-An art dealer, he supports marijuana legalization and is known for press-friendly stunts like proposing to add the “Stormy Daniels On-Ramp” to a state highway the GOP-run legislature wanted to name after President Donald Trump.
+Jim Dabakis served three years as the Utah Democratic Party chair.
+He was the sole openly gay member of the Utah legislature until the end of 2018, when he retired from his state Senate seat after six years and ran unsuccessfully to be mayor of Salt Lake.
+An art dealer, he supports marijuana legalization and is known for press-friendly stunts like proposing to add the “Stormy Daniels On-Ramp” to a state highway the GOP-run legislature wanted to name after President Trump.
 But last month, Dabakis did something unexpected: He registered to vote as a Republican.

 The move was born of years of frustration with a state Republican establishment that has repeatedly “spit in the face of Democrats,” Dabakis told me in an interview in his backyard in Salt Lake City, while Taco, his Chihuahua, snoozed on his lap.
 After watching Republicans systematically gerrymander Democrats out of any meaningful role in state governance, he decided something radical was in order.
 “I thought of burning down the Capitol,” he said with a laugh.
 Instead, he marshaled his 60,000 newsletter subscribers and 33,000 Facebook followers and urged them to also switch parties and vote in Tuesday’s GOP primary for Huntsman, the most moderate candidate in the race.
 “What have we got to lose?” he said, throwing up his hands.